Originally published in 2014 / updated in June 2019

 - We are not allowed to kindle a campfire (it is a protected natural environment).

-- So: Bring your car (or a tent, or rent a cabin at the campsite), food & drinks, camping chairs and warm clothes as temperatures generally plummet quite a bit at night.
+- So: Bring your car (or a tent, or rent a cabin at the campground), food & drinks, camping chairs and warm clothes as temperatures generally plummet quite a bit at night.

 For Whom is It?

-The overland reunion is for past, present & future overlanders.
+The overland event is for past, present & future overlanders.
 The general idea is that we’re talking about long-term travelers (say six months or longer) by car/truck, motorcycle, bicycle.

 We have singles, couples, and families.